aldolammel/Arma-3-Ethics-Minefields-Script/README.md

 ## SCRIPT DETAILS

+- No dependencies from other mods or scripts;
 - Drag and drop a marker on Eden to create a full and unique kill zone such as minefields;
 - Also easy to build naval minefields, Unexploded ordnance zones (UXO), and Trap zones;
 - Ethics control (ON/OFF) to avoid planting explosive devices through civilian areas;